 Comparisons of Similar Cars

-Buyers wanting a pure EV, but entirely turned off by the LEAF’s looks, can consider competing electric cars that are based on gas-powered designs: the Ford Focus Electric, Chevrolet Spark EV, or Fiat 500e.
+Buyers wanting a pure EV, but entirely turned off by the LEAF’s looks, can consider competing electric cars that are based on gas-powered designs: the Volkswagen E-Golf, Ford Focus Electric, Chevrolet Spark EV, or Fiat 500e.
 The Chevy Spark is perhaps the standout in this pack, specifically based on a compelling lease price and its 400 pound-feet of torque, more than a Ferrari 458 Italian supercar.
 (Although, the Spark is not exactly a looker.)
-It’s too early to tell how the Volkswagen E-Golf, due later in 2014, will stack up.

 Well-heeled buyers can always upgrade to a Tesla Model S, which is a much larger, capable and more expensive EV.
 Those willing to mix in a little internal combustion with electric propulsion—or wanting to break the boundaries of electric driving range—could consider one of the many excellent plug-in hybrids on the market, starting with the Chevy Volt and Ford Fusion Energi.